If you’re building your characters around traditional gender stereotypes, it’s time to stop.

 To truly write a diverse cast of characters, and thus make steps to represent humanity in all its beautiful complexities and shades, we should just write characters.
 Not characters defined solely by their sex.

 If I look at myself, my sex is one aspect of who I am.
-Of course, it’s an important one; I’m a mother, I’ve given birth and breastfed my children, I’ve had a miscarriage, I’ve been dominated by men much stronger and more violent than me in a way that is more unusual for men to experience (of course not unheard of, just less common).
+Of course, it’s an important on; I’m a mother, I’ve given birth and breastfed my children.
+I’ve had a miscarriage.
+I’ve been dominated by men much stronger and more violent than me in a way that is more unusual for men to experience (of course not unheard of, just less common).

-I have the same job as my male partner, we do the same amount of housework, we do the same amount of childcare, we have a lot of the same hobbies and same tastes in music, food, films.
+I have the same job as my male partner, we do the same amount of housework.
+We do the same amount of childcare, we have a lot of the same hobbies and same tastes in music, food, films.
 Sometimes I dress in a traditionally feminine way, often I dress in his clothes because I like that they’re baggier.
 I’m not a walking stereotype, and I’m willing to bet, neither are you.
 And, even the most traditional men and women aren’t 100% conforming because humans are too interesting.

-I think it’s entirely possible to write about the lives of men and women, exclusive of one another, and the real world issues you face because of your sex, without acting like sex is the only thing that contributes to who they are as people, and I don’t think we’re obligated to consume fiction we don’t like.
+I think it’s entirely possible to write about the lives of men and women, exclusive of one another.
+To explore the real world issues characters face because of their sex, without acting like sex is the only thing that contributes to who they are as people.
+And I don’t think we’re obligated to consume fiction we don’t like.